hypercrud/hypercrud-client/Readme.md

 1. `hf/q`, a declarative notation for CRUD app structure and effect orchestration, coded in `hf/dag`;
 2. `hf/dag`, a network-aware Clojure dialect* (embedded in host Clojure, like core.async) that compiles to differential dataflow netcode, uniting frontend and backend into one program/AST;
-3. [`missionary`](https://github.com/leonoel/missionary), a clojure/script functional effect system with primitives for referentially transparent IO actions, continuous signals and discrete streams, all with backpressure, cancellation, monadic structure and full dynamic control flow.
+3. [`missionary`](https://github.com/leonoel/missionary), a clojure/script functional effect system with primitives for referentially transparent IO actions, continuous signals and discrete streams, all with backpressure, cancellation, monadic structure, and full dynamic control flow.
 Missionary also is a Clojure dialect and is inspired by core.async.

-*By "Clojure dialect" we mean like core.async go-blocks, which feel like Clojure but compile differently and have slightly different meaning.
+*By "Clojure dialect" we mean like core.async go-blocks, which feel like Clojure but compile differently and have a slightly different meaning.

 # UI drivers